 Test/medical certificate required - A medical certificate or recent test is required to travel to this destination

-Proof of a negative PCR test, taken within the previous 72 hours, must be presented on departure.
-This document can be in English as long as the traveler's passport number is stated on the document.
+Proof of a negative test result, taken within the previous 72 hours, must be presented on departure to Canada.

 Testing on arrival - Testing is conducted on arrival to this destination